Tunnock's: Scottish identity

+In an April 2012 interview with The Herald, Managing Director Boyd Tunnock described himself as "Nationalist British" on the question of Scottish independence.

+In the 2014 Commonwealth Games opening ceremony in Glasgow, dancers dressed as Tunnock's teacakes danced around the main performers near the start of the Scottish-themed show.
+Sales of Tunnock's tea cakes were 62% higher at Waitrose the day after the ceremony.

+In 2016 this association with Scottish identity raised concerns about the company playing down its origins, when an advertising campaign on London Underground chose to omit the Lion Rampant and label their teacakes as "Tunnock’s Great British Teacake".
+Boyd Tunnock explained "Down south, people wouldn’t know it as Scottish."

+In July 2017 Tunnock's announced it would be branding their wafer creams sold in Japan, as "Made in Great Britain".
+The company, however, did not have high hopes of success in the Japanese market.
+"The Japanese don’t like caramel wafers.
+It’s a cultural thing - they say they are too chewy."

 Teacakes

 The Tunnock's Teacake is a sweet food often served with a cup of tea or coffee.
 It was developed by Sir Boyd Tunnock in 1956.
 The product consists of a small round shortbread biscuit covered with a dome of Italian meringue, a whipped egg white concoction similar to marshmallow, although somewhat lighter in texture.
 This is then encased in a thin layer of milk or dark chocolate and wrapped in a red and silver foil paper for the more popular milk chocolate variety, with blue, black, and gold wrapping for the dark.

 Retired RAF bomber pilot Tony Cunnane told of how Tunnock's Teacakes became a favourite ration snack of the V bomber nuclear deterrent flight crews based at RAF Gaydon, especially after discovering that they expanded at high altitude.
-This ended after one was left unwrapped and exploded on the instrument panel.
+In 1965 this ended after one was left unwrapped and exploded on the instrument panel and led to a ban by the RAF.

+In April 2025 the RAF Centre of Aerospace Medicine gave the all-clear for the teacakes to be used in flights again, after tests in an altitude chamber found the teacakes did not explode.

 Caramel wafers

 The Tunnock's Caramel Wafer, officially the Tunnock's Milk Chocolate Coated Caramel Wafer Biscuit, is a bar consisting of five layers of wafer, separated by four layers of caramel.
 The bar is coated in chocolate, made from cocoa and milk solids.
 The wafers are wrapped in red and gold coloured foil.
 Dark chocolate wafers, wrapped blue and gold, are also available.

-The University of St Andrews has a Tunnock's Caramel Wafer Appreciation Society, founded in 1982.
+The University of St Andrews had a Tunnock's Caramel Wafer Appreciation Society, founded in 1982, disbanded in 2016.

 In 2022, Tunnock's were the pitch sponsor at Uddingston Rugby Club, turning their padded posts into wrapped Caramel Wafer bars.
+They are also commonly handed out on Loganair flights as an in-flight snack.
+As of 2025, the airline estimated that it had served around six million wafers on its routes.